vTuanpham/Large_dataset_translator/README.md

   * Be sure to check the output in the examples/YahmaAlpaca dir, there should be an english version and a Vietnamese version
   * If all things go well, you should have your own dataset translated !
   * yahma/alpaca-cleaned datasets on huggingface-hub has 51.8k rows of data
-  * Don't recommend ctrl+C in the middle of translation
+  * Don't recommend ctrl^C in the middle of translation
 * ## Remember to leave a star 🌞 if the test was successful :)
     ## Translate your own dataset
     * #### Look through all the examples in the examples/ dir first !
     * Inherit the DataParser class and implement your read and convert logic
+    * The convert function must map all fields from the original dataset to all fields in the configs/base_config.py
     * Set do_translate=True in the super call like so:
       ```python
       def __init__(self, file_path: str, output_path: str):